Here we give a high-level overview of the workflow required for defining and fitting a model with

 and date

-refer to variables representing the region and date respectively.
+refer to variables representing the modeled populations and dates respectively.

 The right hand side can consist of fixed effects, random effects, and